-Grace School of Theology students and alumni are entitled to receive transcripts of their completed coursework.
-Upon the written request of the student via the Transcript Request Form, with signature, the Registrar's Office will issue an official transcript to appropriate institutions or individuals.
+Grace School of Theology students and alumni may receive transcripts of their completed coursework.
+Upon the receipt of a written request from the student via the signed Transcript Request Form, the Registrar's Office will issue an official transcript to appropriate institutions, places of employment, or individuals.
 Transcripts will not be issued for students who have not met their financial obligations.
 A transcript fee is charged.